Table of Contents

 Lean Thinking (External Perspective)

-Elements: (1) Specify value from the customers’ point of view; (2) Create a value stream map & remove waste; (3) Flow the product or service through the system; (4) Pull the product or service from the customer; (5) Strive for perfection.
+Elements: (1) Specify a value from the customers’ point of view; (2) Create a value stream map & remove waste; (3) Flow the product or service through the system; (4) Pull the product or service from the customer; (5) Strive for perfection.

 Quality – meeting or exceeding customer requirements now & in the future